arkeane/nameddns/README.md

 ## How to use

 1. Get your API token from [nameAPI](https://www.name.com/account/settings/api).
-2. Get a list of all records for your domain (change example.org to your domain):

-    ```[bash]
-    curl -u 'username:token' 'https://api.dev.name.com/v4/domains/example.org/records'
-    ```

-3. User the `recordparser.py` script to fill `config.json` or manually edit the file.
+2. User the `recordparser.py` script to fill `config.json` or manually edit the file.

-4. To automate the script add it to crontab or whatever you use to launch scripts every x period of time. (remember to run it from path where config.json is located)
+3. To automate the script add it to crontab or whatever you use to launch scripts every x period of time. (remember to run it from path where config.json is located)

     - If using cron: